-While the dating rulebook certainly isn’t law — Don’t wait three days to call her, just do it — there are certain dating principals to follow if you want to set your new relationship up for success.
+While the dating rulebook certainly isn’t law — don’t wait three days to call her, just do it — there are certain dating principles to follow if you want to set any relationship up for success.

 Dating commandment #1: It all starts with you.